glebpnkv/StaB-ddG/README.md

 ## Predicting $\Delta \Delta G$ for a list of mutants
 A list of mutations across different complexes can be provided in the form of a mutation csv file (`--csv_path`).
-The mutation csv file should contain two columns, `#Pdb` and `Mutation(s)_cleaned`.
+The mutation csv file should contain two columns, `#Pdb` and `mutation`.
 The `#Pdb` column should contain the name of the complex PDB file concatenated with an underscore and the chains without the `.pdb` suffix (e.g. `1AO7_ABC_DE`).
-The `Mutation(s)_cleaned` contains the mutations of interest with the same format as described above.
+The `mutation` column contains the mutations of interest with the same format as described above.
 In addition, a `--pdb_dir` should be specified that contains the wild type structures of the mutations of interest.
 ### Example
 An example is provided in `examples/list_of_mutations`.
 Predictions can be generated using the following command:
 ```
-python run_stabddg.py --pdb_dir examples/list_of_mutations/pdbs --csv_path examples/list_of_mutations/mutations.csv
+python run_stabddg.py --pdb_dir examples/list_of_mutations/pdbs \
+    --csv_path examples/list_of_mutations/mutations.csv
 ```
 By default, the output will be saved in the same directory as the mutant csv file, with similar intermediate outputs saved in `--pdb_dir` as in the one mutant case.